nest-modules/mailer/README.md

 This method returns a Promise object

 #### Templating:
-MailerModule renders pug templates using the data specified in the context message object
+MailerModule renders pug/handlebars templates using the data specified in the context message object

 ex: